 In fact, robots.txt commands what the bots are allowed to crawl the web page.

 It would be best if you optimized it, as it has a huge role in crawling and managing the crawl budget.

-Here are a few things you should always look at,
+Here are a few things you should always look at the following:

 - You should never leave disallow command only ending with / (slash).
 It might prevent the crawler from crawling the complete website.

 - Never use special character apart from $ and *.